 Visitors are expected NOT to visit if they’ve tested positive for Covid or have any symptoms of Covid, cold, flu, norovirus, diarrhoea, vomiting etc

-Visitors who have tested positive for/have Covid symptoms should follow national guidance and are required to discuss with the ward manager appropriate measures to re-commence visiting after their infection has cleared.
+Visitors who have tested positive/have Covid symptoms should follow national guidance and are required to discuss with the ward manager appropriate measures to visit after their infection has cleared.

-- Two birth partners are allowed on the Delivery Suite and the Midwifery led Birthing Unit.
+- Two birth partners allowed for Delivery Suite and the Midwifery Led Birthing Unit